Automated Refuse Collection

 Q: What is automated refuse collection?

 A: Automated Refuse Collection facilitates safer and more efficient collection of residential trash.
-Standard sized and shaped trash containers are distributed to households.
-The containers are easily grasped by a hydraulic arm on the automated trucks that dump the trash into an overhead compartment.
+Standard-sized and shaped trash containers are distributed to households.
+A hydraulic arm on the automated trucks easily grasps the containers, dumping the trash into an overhead compartment.

 Q: Can I choose the size of my automated refuse and recycling collection containers?